mattyHerzig/Carbon/README.md

 # Carbon

 (This is a fork of the actual repo, [here](https://github.com/GriffinWJones/Carbon).
-It's set up this way, because our workflow benefitted from sharing files over managing git branches, and as such, I wouldn't otherwise be listed as a contributer on the actual repo.
-In particular, I worked on API things like lib/map_display.dart, lib/get_distance.dart, as well as general Frontend / Backend / UX problems and necessities. - Matty)
+It's set up this way, because our workflow benefitted from sharing files over managing git branches, and as such, I otherwise wouldn't be listed as a contributer on the actual repo.
+In particular, I worked on API things like lib/map_display.dart, lib/get_distance.dart, as well as general Frontend / Backend / UX problems and necessities.)

 ## What inspired us
 We wanted to create an innovative product that has the capability of amassing huge amounts of attention, as well as contributing towards a better environment and implementing INRIX API.
 We were inspired by Strava's system of an activity feed that displays activity posts from your friends, as well as yourself.